Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 EXTRA_TOKENS = [

-f"<loc{i:04d}>" for i in range(1024) # Left-padding with zeros, total width of the field, formatted as decimal integers
+f"<loc{i:04d}>" for i in range(1024) # Zero-padded on the left, total width of the field, formatted as decimal integers

 ] # These tokens are used for object detection (bounding boxes)